goshhhy/goshhhy/README.md

 #### pronouns?
 she/her please and thanks

-#### did you seriously just send me a patch to fix building on a 20 year old unsupported operating system
+#### did you seriously just send me a patch to fix building on a 20 year old unsupported platform
 yes. please accept it, i tried to keep it unintrusive.

 #### do you expect me to maintain official support for it?